moov-io/watchman/docs/methodology/index.md

 ## Overview

 Moov Watchman implements a sophisticated multi-dimensional matching system designed to balance accuracy, performance, and usability for compliance professionals.
 This document explains the technical foundations of Watchman's matching algorithms.
+Name scoring defaults to Jaro-Winkler; optional `?algorithm=` scorers are compared in [Algorithm comparison](/watchman/algorithm-comparison/).

 ## Core Matching Architecture